-Lots of things have happened over the last few months but amongst everything, the motor racing world lost one of its greats when Sir Stirling Moss, the British motor-racing ace, died on 12 April at the age of 90.
+Lots of things have happened over 2020 but amongst everything, the motor racing world lost one of its greats when Sir Stirling Moss, the British motor-racing ace, died on 12 April at the age of 90.

 Known as the “king without a crown,” Moss, recorded 16 victories in 66 starts in Formula 1 Grand Prix racing and is one of the most successful drivers never to have won the world title.
 Although he did come close on more than one occasion, finishing in second place on four occasions, and third in three championships.